dakilaledesma/intro-ml/sklearn.md

 ## Assignment 1
 ### The very basics with Scikit-Learn

 We will be starting out very easy for the first assignment.
-As we progress through the course, projects will get harder and harder as we try to parse more complicated forms of information.
+As we progress through the course, both the types of models and processes associated with these models will get harder and harder as we try to parse more complicated forms of information.

 For now, let's take it easy: lets make some models that can determine what language a word is part of.